EGC2: Enhanced Graph Classification with Easy Graph Compression

-In summary, it is still a challenge to bring up an end-to-end graph classification model that considers both classification performance and the defense ability.
-In this paper, we propose a robust graph classifier with defensibility, which achieves the state-of-the-art performance in graph classification task and defensibility against adversarial attack.
-For graph classification, the graph pooling methods have already learned different hierarchical pooling graphs well.
-Capturing the relationship between different node features can help to better aggregate the graph structure information in these pooling graphs, which will lead to better performance.
-Meanwhile, designing a low-complexity and transferable robust enhancement method for graph classification will also promise securer applications.
-What if there is an appreciable distinction between the actual contributed subgraph structures and the adversarial perturbations?
-We indeed observed this distinction in some edge importance indexes through the defined edge contribution-importance $(ECI)$, which inspired us to propose an effective and transferable defense with lower complexity while preserving the actual contributed subgraph structures.
-Consequently, we proposed EGC$^2$, an enhanced graph classification model with easy graph compression.
-The main contributions of our work are summarized as follows:

-$\vcenter{\hbox{ $\bullet$}}$ We propose an enhanced graph classification model named EGC$^2$, including the feature read-out and graph compression mechanisms.
-EGC$^2$ considers both the graph classification performance and its robustness against adversarial attacks, thus achieving efficient and robust graph classification.

-$\vcenter{\hbox{ $\bullet$}}$ By observing the distinction between the actual contributed subgraph structures and adversarial perturbations on graph through the defined \emph{ECI}, we propose a light-weighted graph compression mechanism.
-Benefit from the graph compression, we can not only improve the training speed and enhance the robustness of the model, but also easy to implement since it is independent of model parameters.} \item To improve the performance of graph classification methods, we propose a feature read-out mechanism that aggregates high-order feature information of graphs. {Furthermore, this mechanism has excellent transferability and can effectively improve the performance of different graph classification models. } \end{itemize}
+In summary, it remains a challenge to develop an end-to-end graph classification model that considers both classification performance and defense ability.
+In this study, we propose a robust graph classifier with defensibility that achieves SOTA performance in graph classification and defensibility against adversarial attacks.
+For graph classification, graph-pooling methods have already learned different hierarchical pooling graphs.
+Capturing the relationships between different node features can aggregate the graph structure information in these pooling graphs, which leads to better performance.
+Meanwhile, designing a low-complexity and robust method for graph classification will provide secure applications.
+What if there is an appreciable distinction between the actual contributed subgraph structures and adversarial perturbations?
+We indeed observe this distinction in some edge importance indexes through the defined edge contribution importance (\emph{ECI}), which inspired us to propose an effective and transferable defense with lower complexity, while preserving the actual contributed subgraph structures.} {Consequently, we propose EGC$^2$, an enhanced graph classification model with easy graph compression.} The main contributions of our study are summarized as follows: \begin{itemize} \item {We propose an enhanced graph classification model named EGC$^2$ which consists of the feature read-out and graph compression mechanisms.} EGC$^2$ considers both the graph classification performance and its robustness against adversarial attacks, thus achieving efficient and robust graph classification. \item {By observing the distinction between the actual contributed subgraph structures and adversarial perturbations on the graph through the defined \emph{ECI}, we propose a lightweight graph compression mechanism.
+Benefiting from the graph compression, we can improve the training speed, enhance the robustness of the model, and easily implement it because it is independent of model parameters.} \item To improve the performance of graph classification methods, we propose a feature read-out mechanism that aggregates high-order feature information of graphs. {Furthermore, this mechanism has excellent transferability and can effectively improve the performance of different graph classification models. } \end{itemize}